 Design module

-What the design module is used for The goal of the design module is to visualize map based data of district and manipulate the data by applying measures on objects within the district.
+What the design module is used for The goal of the design module is to visualize map based data of a district and manipulate the data by applying measures on objects within the district.
+To visualise different renovation alternatives and measures on a map is a helpful tool to clarify and to support the decision making of the renewal of a city district.

 Visualizing data Data is visualized by coloured objects like buildings based on properties of those buildings.
-Colouring is done through the use of a legend defined per visualized property or based on the definition of KPIs.
-KPIs are defined within the ashboard, not in the design module.
-All defined and processed KPIs are automatically available as a “Detail” itemin the design module.
+Colouring is done through the use of a legend defined per visualized property or based on the definition of Key Performance Indicators (KPIs) used in the renewal process.
+Legends are defined directly in the database for now, see “design module tables” for details.
+KPIs are defined within the general Dashboard, not in the design module.
+All defined and processed KPIs are automatically available as a “Detail” item (layer) in the design module.

-Changing data In the design module objects like buildings can be selected. measures are defined that can be applied on specific objects or on the district as a whole.
+Changing data In the design module objects like buildings can be selected.
+For each case, measures are defined (in different renovation alternatives) that can be applied on specific objects or on the district as a whole.
 When applied on a set of selected objects these measures change values of properties of the selected objects.
-A second way of changing object properties is by means of a dialog where properties can be manipulated directly.
-Calculation modules can read these changed values and calculate KPIs based on those values.
+A second way of changing object properties is by means of a dialog where properties can be manipulated directly in the design module, and stored in the database.
+Calculation modules connected to the Ecodistrict-ICT platform can read these changed values and calculate KPIs based on those values.
 The KPIs that are related to objects can in turn be visualized by the design module.
-This chain of modules is controlled by the.
+This chain of modules is controlled by the general Dashboard in the Ecodistrict-ICT platform.

+How to start the design module Before starting the design module all object data, for example building information, need to be uploaded to the database of the Ecodistrict-ICT platform.
+If KPIs and Alternatives are to be used these also need to be chosen and calculated.
+This is done in the general Dashboard of the Ecodistrict-ICT platform.
+Hence it is required to learn and use the Dashboard prior to usage of the design module (for Dashboard guidelines turn to link >>).

-How to start the design module The design module is started from ashboard by clicking the “Open Design Module” button“As-is”, see Figure 1, or by clicking the “Open Design Module” button in “Develop alternatives”, see Figure 2.
+The design module is started from the Dashboard by clicking the “Open Design Module” button in the “As-is” tab, see Figure 1, or by clicking the “Open Design Module” button in the “Develop alternatives” tab, see Figure 2.
+This means that case specific data, such as building properties and measures defined in the renovation alternatives, will be available in the design module.

 Figure 1, start the design module from the dashboard for the “As is” situation.